Westwood Unitarian is committed to learning, growing & engaging in relationship with our Indigenous neighbours.

 Westwood Truth and Reconciliation Commission Report Reading Group

-This group met in 2017 to read the Summary Report of the Truth and Reconciliation Commission of Canada and share our reflections together.
+This group met to read the Summary Report of the Truth and Reconciliation Commission and share our reflections together.
 Participants were asked to commit to attending all four sessions and completing the reading, which was about 100 pages each month.
 If interested in future groups or other reconciliation related activities contact: Reconciliation@westwoodunitarian.ca

 Westwood was a test congregation for The Canadian Unitarian Council’s Truth, Healing & Reconciliation Reflection Guide